Instant Pot BBQ Pulled Pork Tenderloin

 Serve right away or allow to come to room temperature and will keep in an airtight container in refrigerator for about a week.

 Yes!
-You can but your cook time will be exactly the same! provided it is about the same size.
+You can and your cook time will be exactly the same! provided it is about the same size.

 The trick is when it pulls away from the bottom of the pan.
 If it’s stuck, leave it be a couple of more minutes.
 When it easily turns, its ready.
 Like so many other things, be patient and stay with it.